-The Group's consolidated accounts for the period to 30 June 2019 are presented in accordance with its accounting policies for the purposes of complying with the requirements of Section 55 of the Act.
+The Group's consolidated accounts for the year to 31 March 2020 are presented in accordance with its accounting policies for the purposes of complying with the requirements of Section 55 of the Act.

 The preparation of these accounts requires the use of certain critical accounting estimates.
 It also requires management to exercise judgment in the process of applying the Group's accounting policies.
 Changes in assumptions may have a significant impact on the accounts in the period the assumptions change.
 Management believes that the underlying assumptions are appropriate and that the Group's accounts therefore present the financial position and results fairly.
-The Group's principal critical estimates and judgments include determining the fair value of financial instruments, the carrying value of trading properties, the assessment of control and significant influence in equity investments and deferred tax.
+The Group's principal critical estimates and judgments include determining the fair value of financial instruments, the fair value of investment properties, the carrying value of trading properties and the assessment of control and significant influence in equity investments.